mflr0/Epitech-RType/README.md

 ## 🎨 Architecture <a name = "architecture"></a>

-The project is made with a client/server architecture.
-The server is made with C++ and the client is made with C++ and SFML with a Entity System Component architecture.
+The project has a client-server architecture, with the server built in C++ and the client built in C++ with SFML using an Entity System Component architecture.
-</br></br>
+<br></br>
 You can find the architecture of the project in the following image:

 ## ✍️ Authors <a name = "authors"></a>